frankzl/deep-rap/README.md

 We can repeat these steps to generate an arbitrary number of text.
 Of course we have trained the model before on a rap text by 2pac.

+Accuracy: 49.46 %

+**Seed:** <br>
+as real as it seems

+**Sampling:** <br>
+as real as it seems **willed to dene<br>
+cares and beave<br>
+you kep soun<br>
+the doudn't wen the care done**

-Basically we are doing a multiclass classification, where we try to classify the next letter given the predecessors.
+We are doing a multiclass classification, where we try to classify the next letter given the predecessors.
 In the notebook, we used a single LSTM cell followed by a linear output layer.

 <hr>